rapid7/metasploit-framework/docs/metasploit-framework.wiki/Creating-Metasploit-Framework-LoginScanners.md

 In the case of a success we build some info hashes and call `create_credential`.
 This is a method found in the metasploit-credential gem under `lib/metasploit/credential/creation.rb` in a mixin called `Metasploit::Credential::Creation`.
 This mixin is included in the Report mixin, so if your module includes that mixin you'll get these methods for free.

 `create_credential` creates a `Metasploit::Credential::Core`.
 We then take that core, the service data, and merge it with some additional data.
-This additional data includes the access level, the current time (to update last_attempted_at on the `Metasploit::Credential::Login`), the the status.
+This additional data includes the access level, the current time (to update last_attempted_at on the `Metasploit::Credential::Login`), the status.

 Finally, for a success, we output the result to the console.